3 Times It’s Actually Okay to Borrow Money From a Friend

 “Borrowing from a friend should be a last resort,” says Dubé.
 Even if your friend is known for being generous, you should never take advantage of that fact unless you’re genuinely in a bind.
 Dubé advises putting your request in writing.
 “State the amount you wish to borrow and the date you will pay the loan back,” she says.

-According to Sacha Ferrandi, founder and head principal of Source Capital Funding, the loan should be taken seriously and tracked as if it were a loan from a bank.
+According to Sacha Ferrandi, founder and head principal of Source Capital Funding and Texas Hard Money, the loan should be taken seriously and tracked as if it were a loan from a bank.
 “This helps keep both parties accountable and aware of how the loan is progressing.
 Are the payments being made on time or are interest rates starting to add up?”
 Keeping a good record will help prevent any resentment during the process.

 You’re confident you’ll be able to pay the friend back—with interest, if necessary